Amos Brearly: Storylines

 While celebrating Annie's 70th birthday, Amos suffers a stroke.
 He decides to retire and hands the pub over to Alan Turner.
 Amos returns to the village for Henry's funeral, before moving to Spain.
 He makes further returns for various events, including Annie's wedding to Leonard Kempinski (Bernard Archard), the funeral of the plane crash victims, Alan's wedding to Shirley Foster (Rachel Davies), and Jack Sugden (Clive Hornby) and Sarah Connelly's (Madeleine Howard) wedding, where he announces that the residents of Beckindale have decided to rename the village Emmerdale in honour of Annie.
 He later returns for the first anniversary of the plane crash.
 Amos accompanies Annie home for her son Joe Sugden's (Frazer Hines) funeral.
 Amos remarks that one night while enjoying a drink with Joe in Spain, Joe had asked Amos to make sure that if anything was to happen to him that there would be a few free drinks given in The Woolpack after the funeral.
 Amos thought that this request was strange considering that Joe was more likely to outlive him, hinting that Joe's death may not have been an accident.
 Following the funeral, Annie proposes to Amos, who tells her that he will have to think about it.
 Annie, feeling embarrassed, tells him to forget about it.
 After Amos discusses it with Alan, he proposes to Annie and she accepts.
 Sarah then waves them off as they leave Emmerdale Farm, returning to their home in Spain, where he and Annie marry.

 Reception

 A Daily Telegraph writer said Magill's "grumpy pub landlord" was one of the best-loved characters in Emmerdale, who ruled The Woolpack with "a benign Yorkshire gruffness."
 Of Magill's performance, they wrote "While easily caricatured, Magill's portrayal of Amos was remarkably subtle, containing elements of real sadness and pathos."
+In a 2021 Radio Times poll, Amos and Henry were voted as the joint tenth "best soap pub landlord of all time", receiving 3% of the votes.
+Amos was named as one of "the 30 greatest Emmerdale residents" by a writer for Inside Soap.
+They branded him "cantankerous" Amos who was "better known for his enormous sideburns than for his pint-pulling skills."
+The writer also assessed that Amos and Henry formed an "unforgettable double act", adding they were "often likened to an old married couple due to their bickering."